YolandaCooper2505626/sol./README.md

 Updated dependencies to latest versions - 369 Optimized algorithm for better efficiency - v5.2.7 Updated dependencies to latest versions - 135
+Added new feature for better user experience - build 936